 Here’s the thing: why are people who enjoy the risk and reward mechanics in games like Escape from Tarkov and the likes of them not willing to try EVE Online?
 Or even Albion online?
 Sure EVE has a notoriety of being hard to get into - although this is no longer true, at least it got significantly better than it was even 3 years ago - but the adrenaline rush, the content and the variety is just so much more rewarding than EFT and to be perfectly honest I’d take EVE Online’s ship fitting system to the constant inventory tetris in EFT any day.

 While I get that a lot of people don’t like the genre itself and that’s a hard stop for many but the variety is what really sells EVE to me.
-I could spend (and I had spent…) days in EVE without getting bored for a minute, there’s a lot of different things to do on different scales and at the end of the day it’s the same mechanics as EFT: you make a fit (loadout), you fly the fit, you find content (mining, pvp, exploration, hell, you can even go and get lost in an endless system of wormholes!) and try to make it to somewhere you can sell the loot.
+I could spend (and I have spent…) days in EVE without getting bored for a minute, there’s a lot of different things to do on different scales and at the end of the day it’s the same mechanics as EFT: you make a fit (loadout), you fly the fit, you find content (mining, pvp, exploration, hell, you can even go and get lost in an endless system of wormholes!) and try to make it to somewhere you can sell the loot.
 If you can’t it’s lost and you start again, you have the ability to quickly refit ships, some corps even give out free stuff so it only takes minutes to have a go at it again!

 One other great thing about EVE is the skill system.
 There are more than 400 skills in EVE with 5 tiers each and you can train them while you’re offline.
 Not being able to play the game for a few days or even weeks doesn’t cause you to fall off because you’ll be training whatever is queued up.
 It’s not like active skill development in games where you don’t gain skills unless you play.